BEST THINGS TO DO AT NIGHT IN BARCELONA

 Terraces are the place to be in the Summer, specially the ones at the rooftops featuring great city views.
 The rooftop trend has arrived relatively late into the city, what explains that it’s mostly 4 and 5 star hotels who are able to open such venues.
 Plan to be there in the sunset and watch how the skyline changes from daylight to nightlight, then order some dinner and practice the local sport: people watching!
 If you are lucky enough to stay in a hotel with a nice rooftop, you might even want to take a dip in the rooftop pool (but if you are visiting, don’t even try: the hotel staff won’t like it if you get in the water and you are not staying there – there aren’t usually changing rooms for hotel pools.

-So what about you?
-Head to the comments below and tells us: how are you planning to enjoy the Barcelona night during your stay?
+How are you planning to enjoy the Barcelona night during your stay?